yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 ```
 Notes:
 - There is a noticeable latency for the first two inference requests.
 Please send warm-up requests before starting the benchmark.
-- Please keep the `cuda_graph_padding_enabled` setting as `false` in the model engine's configuration.
-There is a known bug, and the fix will be included in the next release of TensorRT-LLM.
-- MTP support for Disaggregation in Dynamo + TensorRT-LLM is coming soon.
 - MTP performance may vary depending on the acceptance rate of predicted tokens, which is dependent on the dataset or queries used while benchmarking

 #### Multi-Node Disaggregated Serving